SummerSlam (2021): SmackDown

 Unsatisfied with his loss to Edge, Seth Rollins challenged Edge to a rematch that occurred on the September 10 episode of SmackDown that Rollins won.
-Rollins was still unsatisfied, however, as he was offended that Edge had called him "Edge Lite" and that Edge did not announce his retirement.
+Rollins was still unsatisfied, however, as he continued to taunt Edge over the next few weeks and challenged him to return.
 After Rollins made it more personal by breaking into Edge's home, Edge challenged Rollins to a Hell in a Cell match, which was scheduled for Crown Jewel.
 At the event, Edge defeated Rollins, ending their feud in the process.